aime-franco/alx-low_level_programming/README.md

-task about the c programming in alx SE
+the more about the single linked list in c programming